Graduate Catalog

 Lewis & Clark recommends for the Oregon Professional Administrator License those candidates who have fulfilled the following requirements:

-- Successful completion of the Principal Administrator License (Preliminary Administrator, Initial Administrator, or Standard Administrative License) at Lewis & Clark or another regionally accredited institution.
+- Successful completion of the Principal License program at Lewis & Clark or another regionally accredited institution.

-- For students who did not complete their Principal License program at Lewis & Clark, passing scores or waivers for the required tests listed below.
+- For students who did not complete their Principal License program at Lewis & Clark, passing scores or waivers for the Oregon Civil Rights testing requirements1,2.

-- Admission to the Lewis & Clark Professional Administrator License (or Bridge) program and approved individual course of study on file.
+- Admission to the Lewis & Clark Professional Administrator License program.

-- Hold a master’s degree or higher from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Oregon Teacher Standards and Practices Commission.
+- Hold a master’s degree or higher from an Approved Institution in the United States, or the foreign equivalent of such degree approved by the Oregon Teacher Standards and Practices Commission.

 - Have completed three full years of qualifying licensed school administrator experience in a 1.0 FTE assignment or six full years of licensed school administrator experience in a .50 FTE or more assignment.
 (The years of school administrator experience do not have to be earned consecutively.)

-- Completion of the Professional Administrator License (or Bridge) program requirements.
+- Completion of the Professional Administrator License program requirements, including the Mentorship portfolio.

-Applicants from Oregon approved programs must apply for licensure within three years following completion of their respective programs.
+Candidates must apply for a license directly to the Oregon Teacher Standards and Practices Commission (TSPC) by submitting the appropriate forms, fees, test scores, if required, and transcripts.
+Applicants must apply for licensure within three years following completion of their respective programs.
 If more than three years elapse before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
+Information about filing for a license is available from Lewis & Clark's K-12 Educational Career and Licensing Services Office.

 Master of Education in Educational Administration with Principal License

-The MEd program combines the requirements for an Oregon Principal License with a master's degree and is designed for aspiring principals.
+The MEd program combines the requirements for an Oregon Principal License with a master's degree for practicing teachers or other qualified education professionals who have not earned a master's degree and are seeking a route to earn Oregon Principal License.

 Degree Requirements